To earn leveraged income from modestly bullish price action in the underlying stock.

 The covered strangle strategy requires a modestly bullish forecast, because the maximum profit is realized if the stock price is at or above the strike price of the short call at expiration.

 A covered strangle is the combination of an out-of-the-money covered call (long stock plus short out-of-the-money call) and an out-of-the-money short put.
 The short put is not “covered” as the strategy name implies, however, because cash is not held in reserve to buy shares if the put is assigned.
 Rather, the long stock position, or account equity, is used as collateral to meet the margin requirement for the short put.
-Below the break-even point both the long stock and short put incur losses, and, as a result, percentage losses are twice what they would be for a covered call position alone.
+Below the lower strike price both the long stock and short put incur losses, and, as a result, percentage losses are twice what they would be for a covered call position alone.

 Choosing the covered strangle strategy based on a modestly bullish forecast requires both a high tolerance for risk and trading discipline.
 High tolerance for risk is required, because risk is leveraged on the downside.
 Trading discipline is required because the ability to “cut losses short” is an attribute of trading discipline.
 Many traders who use the covered strangle strategy have strict guidelines – which they adhere to – about closing positions when the market goes against the forecast.

 “Delta” estimates how much a position will change in price as the stock price changes.
 Long stock and short puts have positive deltas, and short calls have negative deltas.
 Although the net delta of a covered strangle position is always positive, it varies between 0.00 and +2.00 depending on the relationship of the stock price to the strike prices of the options.

 If the stock price is between the strike prices, then the position delta is approximately +1.00, because the delta of the long stock is +1.00 and the negative delta of the short call almost exactly offsets the positive delta of the short put.